 Frequently Asked Questions

-Survey results will help the Public Safety Advisory Committee better understand the perspectives and experiences of Ithaca campus students, faculty and staff concerning services offered by campus police now and in the future.
-Data will provide insight into the attitudes and beliefs of our diverse campus community regarding appropriate levels and types of policing and the policies, procedures and trainings used by Cornell Police.
+Survey results help the Public Safety Advisory Committee better understand the perspectives and experiences of Ithaca campus students, faculty and staff concerning services offered by campus police now and in the future.
+Findings provide insight into the attitudes and beliefs of our diverse campus community regarding appropriate levels and types of policing and the policies, procedures and trainings used by Cornell Police.
 These findings will help inform PSAC as it develops recommendations to President Pollack and university leadership for any needed improvements or changes to current practices.
 In June 2020, among other initiatives, President Pollack called for the PSAC to “redouble their efforts to engage our community, with a specific focus on procedures and trainings in the areas of use of force, de-escalation techniques and cultural competency.”

-Will responses be anonymous?
+Are responses anonymous?

 Yes.
-All names and other Cornell identifiers are removed during data analysis, which only occurs in aggregate form by Institutional Research and Planning.
-Survey reports or summaries provided to PSAC or other administrators will not include any identifying information.
+All names and other Cornell identifiers were removed during data analysis, which only occurs in aggregate form by Institutional Research and Planning.
+Survey reports or summaries provided to PSAC or other administrators do not include any identifying information.
 When data are analyzed, all personal identifying information, including Cornell NetIDs, is removed.

-Will the data be secure?
+Is the survey data secure?

 Yes.
 All information is stored on secure Cornell servers.